 GLCDs usually come with a touch-sensitive panel, which allows them to be used as input devices.
-The EasyPIC v8 for dsPIC30 development board provides support for the resistive touch panel over two separate connectors: one 1x4-pin header and one 4-pin flat-cable connector (FFC) labeled as J4 [3], typically used for GLCDs.
+The EasyAVR v8 development board provides support for the resistive touch panel over two separate connectors: one 1x4-pin header and one 4-pin flat-cable connector (FFC) labeled as J4 [3], typically used for GLCDs.
 This connector is perfectly aligned with the GLCD modules which are available for purchase from the official Mikroe store.
 For more information about the GLCD displays, please visit our web page: www.mikroe.com

-Two DIP switches [SW2 and SW3] located in the BOARD SETUP section of the development board are used to set up the configurable options for both the GLCD backlight and touch panel control.
+Two DIP switches (SW3 and SW4) located in the BOARD SETUP section of the development board are used to set up the configurable options for both the GLCD backlight and touch panel control.

-Two poles of the SW2 DIP switch (4), grouped under the GLCD label, are used to control the backlight options of the GLCD:
+Two poles of the SW3 DIP switch (4), grouped under the GLCD label, are used to control the backlight options of the GLCD: